 ▸ Apply precautionary principles when assessing research impact

-When ‘impact’ is hard to assess, be on alert and apply precautionary principles.
+When ‘impact’ is hard to assess, be on alert and apply precautionary principles when possible.

 Don’t minimize the stress impact on the species and the ecosystem at large.
 Always keep both species and individual welfare in mind [PK10].

 ▸ Impact on local human communities and host cultures.
 Local communities need to be directly involved from the beginning of the study.
 By working with the community, we can take into account traditional or local ecological knowledge that we might not be aware of.

 It should be required that any fieldwork research impact is reviewed by an independent ethics expert committee before issuing research permits.
 There is ‘steering’ in this direction, and we can be sure that this will become the norm very soon.
 Being a conservation leader entails that we start following a thorough ethical process now.

 ▸ Assess impact and necessity for a destructive type of sampling at the time of the design of the study.

 ▸ Minimize disruption – Favor non-lethal sampling methods.